JuhoArtturiHemminki/Q-CORE/README.md

 # Q-CORE: Subtractive Entropy-Sculpting Engine

-Q-CORE (Version 2.3.0-Hardened) is a revolutionary post-CMOS computing architecture.
+Q-CORE is a revolutionary post-CMOS computing architecture.
 It represents a paradigm shift from traditional additive logic (gate-based construction) to subtractive information carving (selective elimination).

 While conventional processors consume energy to build state transitions, Q-CORE operates as a deterministic filter that sculpts structured data from high-frequency entropy fields.